jtr13/D3/EDAV2Notes.md

 PRACTICE 2
 ==========

-Download and open a fresh copy of [EDAV2.html](EDAV2.html)
+Download and open a fresh copy of [EDAV2.html](EDAV2.html) in a **text editor**.

-1. Add a class to one of the circles.
+1. Add a class to one of the circles in the SVG section of the file.

-2. Use an internal style sheet to style that circle with a green fill, orange border ("stroke"), and stroke width ("stroke-width") of 5.
+2. Use an internal style sheet in the html file to style that circle with a green fill, orange border ("stroke"), and stroke width ("stroke-width") of 5.

+3. Save the file and open it in Chrome.

-3. Open the JavaScript Console and use D3 to change the class of all the circles to your newly created class.
+4. Open the JavaScript Console and use D3 to change the class of all the circles to your newly created class.

-4. Use D3 to add an svg text element so that the top circle has a "1" in white in its center.
+5. Use D3 to add an SVG text element so that the top circle has a "1" in white in its center.

-5. Use D3 to transition the text to the second circle, changing the text to "2".
+6. Use D3 to transition the text to the second circle, changing the text to "2".
 (Note that the text changes immediately at the start of the transition.)